nidhi1493/multilevel-car-parking/README.md

     a. level 0 can accomodate either 1 car or 2 bikes.
     b. level 1 can accomodate either 1 car or 3 bikes.
 4. Get Floor wise distribution of cars and bikes.

+Main.java contians the driver code for test scenarios.